Hays homers to help Orioles to 5-2 win to sweep Astros

 The Astros have dropped five of six after their season-long 11-game winning streak.
 Houston leads the majors in runs, hits and batting average, but was just 5 for 26 with runners in scoring position in this series where the team was outscored 27-12.

-Matt Harvey permitted four hits and two runs in 4 1/3 innings.
+“I felt good,” Harvey said.
+“I had everything working.
+I was able to just pound the zone, change speeds and really be able to attack.”

 Tanner Scott (3-3) struck out four in 1 2/3 scoreless innings for the win and Cole Sulser got the last five outs for his third save.

+“Matt Harvey was really good,” Hyde said.
+“And our bullpen was just fantastic.”

 Garcia allowed three hits, walked three and struck out five in four innings.